Roxie-32/laravel_socialite/README.md

+# OAUTH Authentication in Laravel : Social Login with Laravel Socialite

 The importance of authentication in software engineering cannot be overemphasized.
 This article discusses the topic in relation to Laravel.
 It briefly describes OAuth and its implementation in Laravel.
 Here are a few things you'll learn: